top of page

 • Trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy

-• Family Based Therapy for Anorexia Nervosa Training, Stanford University School of Medicine
+• Family-Based Therapy for Anorexia Nervosa Training, Stanford University School of Medicine

 • Certified Master Health Coach